costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 the potential of transformation into a process of becoming.
-According to Rosi Braidotti, this denaturalization process is one of the effects of technological progress in fields such as biogenetics where we integrate different species in an inter-evolutionary process.
+According to Rosi Braidotti, this denaturalization process is one of the effects of technological progress in fields such as biogenetics where we integrate different species in an inter-evolutionary process.</p>

-__TRANSFORMATION__: After a consciousness-rising process triggered by the awareness of a state of dismay, it could be timely to consider, observe and acknowledge a trans-species potential for knowledge diversity leading to social sustainability.
+<p><strong>TRANSFORMATION</strong>: After a consciousness-rising process triggered by
+the awareness of a state of dismay, it could be timely to consider, observe and acknowledge a trans-species potential for knowledge diversity leading to social sustainability.
 This process can be